HarrietKira/Ray-Intersection-Engine/README.md

 commits you've made.
 Simply click on the one you wish for us to grade, then copy and paste the URL of the page into the Canvas submission form.

-At the top of this Markdown file, add a section titled "[Your Full Name Here]'s Results" and show your test renders there.
 In addition to the tests for which we provided example renders, upload the image you receive for rendering a scene with these attributes:
 * A `Sphere` with a translation of `(0, 0, 1)`, a rotation of `(0, 0, 45)`, and
 a scale of `(2, 1, 1)`.